 Methods (Chapter 3): This chapter will vary somewhat depending on the research design of the project.
-For an extended literature review, the student should articulate how the reviewed scholarship was identified, chosen, and systematically reviewed.
-For the in-depth case studies, specific content and details should be provided on how participants were chosen for this study.
-Additionally, a detailed description of methods or interventions used, approaches employed to measure or assess change, and the ways in which the cases are compared will be needed.
+For quantitative designs a detailed description of methods or interventions used and approaches employed to measure or assess change will be needed.

-For the remaining designs, the student provides specific information in several subsections, with additional questions to consider:
+For qualitative and mixed methods designs, the student provides specific information in several subsections, with additional questions to consider:

 Research Context: This section is specific to qualitative research.
 Here, information about the context in which data will be collected should be described.
-This should include the organization/setting name, purpose, mission/objectives, and other such relevant information
+This should include the organization/setting name, purpose, mission/objectives, and other such relevant information.